8BM050/lecture-notes/main.typ

 &frac(upright(d)[Y], upright(d)t) &=& k[X]^2
 $

-We will now take a brief intermezzo into differential equations.

 ==== Differential Equations

 Instead of directly describing molecular modelling processes as functions of time, it is often more intuitive to use #emph[ordinary differential equations] to describe the system's behavior over time.
 Differential equations have been introduced to you in your calculus course, and you may be familiar with solving simple examples.
 However, we will not be concerned with solving these differential equations analytically.
 Instead, we will analyze them directly and describe their components.